Barry Ferguson: International

 Ferguson made twelve appearances for Scotland's under-21 team.
 He made his full international debut at the age of 20 against Lithuania on 5 September 1998.
 However, an injury-plagued season prevented him from picking up more caps.
 Indeed, Ferguson did not return to the Scotland set up until a year later, starting in a 2–1 win against Bosnia-Herzegovina on 4 September 1999.

 He was appointed captain of the national side in 2004 by then-manager Berti Vogts, following the retirement of Paul Lambert.
 Ferguson captained Scotland a total of 28 times.
 He led the side to a single-goal victory over former World Champions France 1–0 at the Parc des Princes in Paris on 12 September 2007.
-This completed a double-header of single-goal victories against the French during the Euro 2008 qualifying campaign.
+This completed a double-header of single-goal victories against the French during the UEFA Euro 2008 qualifying campaign.

 Ferguson received criticism for being a disruptive influence on the team despite captaining his country for years.
 On 3 April 2009, he was banned from ever representing Scotland again after serious breaches of squad discipline, and the captain's armband was given to Darren Fletcher.
 Additionally, Ferguson's club, Rangers, stripped him of the captain's role and suspended him for two weeks without pay.

 Following the dismissal of George Burley as manager of Scotland, SFA chief executive Gordon Smith confirmed that the incoming manager would be free to select Ferguson should he so wish.
 On 6 July 2010, Scotland coach Craig Levein confirmed that Ferguson will not play for Scotland again.
 Levein had hoped he would return, but Ferguson informed him that he wanted to focus on club football instead.

-Managerial career
+Coaching career

 Clyde

 In June 2014, Ferguson was appointed player-manager of Scottish League Two club Clyde.
 Clyde were drawn away to Rangers in the Challenge Cup after a 2–0 home win against Ayr United; Rangers won 8–1.
 On 27 September, Ferguson made his playing debut against Annan Athletic in a 1–1 draw at Broadwood, but came off early in the second half with an injury.
 Towards the end of the 2–0 defeat to Lowland League club Spartans in the second round of the Scottish Cup, Ferguson was sent to the stands after a verbal altercation with Clyde supporters.
 In April 2015, Ferguson said that he had retired as a player.

 In his second season at Clyde, the team came third and reached the play-offs, in which they defeated Elgin City 5–1 on aggregate in the semi-finals.
 In the final, however, they lost 3–2 to Queen's Park, despite winning the second leg 1–0 at Hampden.
 Clyde went on a poor run of form during his third season, failing to win a league match in December, January or February.
 With the club sitting in eighth place in late February, Ferguson resigned.